ink-analyzer/ink-analyzer/README.md

 ### 4. [Proc-macros (ink-analyzer-macro)](/crates/macro)

-This crate implements procedural macros used primarily by the [ink-analyzer-ir](/crates/ir) crate (e.g. custom derive macros for ink! entity traits).
+This crate implements procedural macros used primarily by the [ink-analyzer-ir](/crates/ir) crate.

 ## Installation and Usage